 This class simply loops through the search page results, loads their content using BeautifulSoup, looks for the href link of the Excel files, and actually downloads them locally.

 Once downloaded, we are going to extract and consolidate the content of each spreadsheet into a single file.
 The main problem here is the formatting.
-The use of formatting is great for printing / reading spreadsheets, but is a nightmare to deal with for analysis.
-The files look like this :
+The use of formatting is great for printing or reading spreadsheets, but it is a nightmare to deal with for analysis.

-Merged cells, filters, blank lines, summary and detailed data...
-The perfect combo, all in one sheet !
+Merged cells, filters, blank lines, summary and detailed data, etc. The perfect combo, all in one sheet !
 Well, at least and luckily enough, all the files have the same layout, so let's go Python again:

-Once the tax data is consolidated, the next step is to enrich these data using additional features, coming from the french census bureau (INSEE).
-It will provide population data, as well as a standardized geograhic hierarchy (in France, from top to dows, we have Country > "Regions" > "Departements" > "Communes" - cities).
+Once the tax data is consolidated, the next step is to enrich these data using additional features coming from the French census bureau (INSEE).
+It will provide population data as well as a standardized geograhic hierarchy (in France, from top to bottom, we have Country > Regions > Departements > Communes - cities).

 Instead of writing a Python script, I'll use Google Refine to process the data.
-I won't go in the very details of the process, but a summary is as follows:
+I won't go into details of the process, but a summary is as follows: